energietransitie/twomes-opentherm-monitor-firmware/README.md

 * Reset Wi-Fi provisioning by a long press (>10s) on the recessed button accessible through a pinhole in the encosure, mounted counterclockwise (viewed from above) from the connectors.

 To-do:
-* Align indication of status and error via LEDs with other measurement devices
+* Align indication of status and error via LEDs with other measurement devices.

 ## Status
 Project is: _in progress_